Ifeoluwa-Analytics/Hotel-Analysis-SQL-Tableau-/hotel-booking-analysis/README.md

 - Conditional logic using CASE statements
 - Subqueries and derived tables
 - Translating data insights into business recommendations

+### How to Use
+1. Open queries.sql in your SQL environment
+2. Run queries on the dataset
+3. Explore insights via the Tableau dashboard

 ### Project Files
 - `queries.sql` – Core business questions and final SQL queries